 Get the Legal Representation You Deserve

 A boat-related accident can devastate a victim and their family.
 Medical bills and lost wages can quickly exhaust savings.
 But with effective legal representation, victims and families can focus on what really matters: recovery.

 At Heintz Law, we’ll advise you of your legal options and protect your rights.

 More importantly, we utilize state-of-the-art resources including accident reconstructionists and investigators to collect evidence and bolster your claim.

-Our Bradenton and Sarasota offices are prepared to take your call and assess your case today.
+Our Bradenton and Sarasota boating accident attorneys are prepared to take your call and assess your case today.
 Plus, we work on a contingent-fee basis, which means victims don’t pay anything unless we get results.